skip to content

 There is currently a mandatory alcohol interlock scheme in accordance with section 81E of the Motor Vehicles Act 1959 (SA).

-In accordance with the Motor Vehicles Act 1959 (SA) section 81E(3), if a person who applies for a licence has been disqualified by an order of a court on conviction for a serious drink driving offence (which is any drink driving offence but not a category one offence or a category two, first offence) which was committed on or after commencement of this section, and that person has not held a licence since the end of the period of disqualification, a licence issued to that person must be subject to mandatory alcohol interlock scheme conditions [see Motor Vehicles Act 1959 (SA) s 81E(1) for definition of serious drink driving offence; s 81E(3)(3) for the prescribed minimum period; s 81F for alcohol interlock conditions; s 81H for contravention penalties].
+In accordance with the Motor Vehicles Act 1959 (SA) section 81E(3), if a person who applies for a licence has been disqualified by an order of a court on conviction for a serious drink driving offence (which is any drink driving offence but not a category one offence or a category 2, first offence) which was committed on or after commencement of this section, and that person has not held a licence since the end of the period of disqualification, a licence issued to that person must be subject to mandatory alcohol interlock scheme conditions [see Motor Vehicles Act 1959 (SA) s 81E(1) for definition of serious drink driving offence; s 81E(3)(3) for the prescribed minimum period; s 81F for alcohol interlock conditions; s 81H for contravention penalties].

 A person who is subject to the mandatory alcohol interlock scheme is exempt from a requirement to undergo a drug or alcohol dependency assessment as contained in sections 79B(1) and 79B(2) of the Motor Vehicles Act 1959 (SA).